mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 Instead, where there are differences among the APIs, you should either offer alternative implementations or fallback functionality.
 (Remember: you may also need to do this to allow for differences in API support between versions of the _same_ browser.)

-The use of runtime checks on the availability of a function's features is the recommended approach to implementing alternative or fallback functionality.
+Using runtime checks on the availability of a function's features is the recommended approach to implementing alternative or fallback functionality.
 The benefit of performing a runtime check is that you don't need to update and redistribute the extension to take advantage of a function when it becomes available.

 The following code enables you to perform a runtime check: